dataforgoodfr/batch7_satellite_ges/README.md

 > The goal of our project is to localize CO<sub>2</sub> emissions on Earth based on the the carbon concentration data measured by the OCO-2 Satellite from the NASA.

 We are working with:- Matthieu Porte, from IGN who submit the projet- Marie Heckmann, from the French Ministry of Ecology
-- Frederic Chevalier, from IPSL, one of the author of [Observing  carbon  dioxide  emissions over  China’s  cities with  the Orbiting Carbon Observatory-2](https://www.atmos-chem-phys-discuss.net/acp-2020-123/acp-2020-123.pdf)
+- Frederic Chevallier, from IPSL, one of the author of [Observing  carbon  dioxide  emissions over  China’s  cities with  the Orbiting Carbon Observatory-2](https://www.atmos-chem-phys-discuss.net/acp-2020-123/acp-2020-123.pdf)

 ## What we have as input